 Take your pick from rice milk or plain water.
 The former is more effective as it is also a rich source of vitamin A and calcium that is beneficial to your skin.
 You’ll be using 2-3 tablespoons of rice milk, preferably organic and unsweetened as well as a ¼ cup of brown rice flour.

-4. Avocado-Honey Skincare is not complete without moisturizing.
-Wrinkles show up easily when you have dry skin.
+Skincare is not complete without moisturizing. wrinkles show up easily when you have dry skin.
 Moisturizers prevent premature aging by retaining moisture and keeps the skin locked to prevent wrinkles from forming.
 Your skin also becomes smoother if you use a moisturizer every day.

 No need to make a concoction mixed with other ingredients because you can apply olive oil directly as it is.
 Massage your skin with olive oil religiously at least twice a day.
 If you want to take it a step further for fresh and tighter skin, add some drops of honey and glycerin to olive oil and massage it to your skin twice daily.